– an interview with professional real estate photographer Matthew Stallone from Stallone Media

 O: I just think that sometimes showing the details of the property might get that kind of attention from the potential buyer.
 Because they like to see the details, I believe.
 It shows better.
 It stops them from browsing other listings.

 M: There are few ways.
 People aren’t looking at the furniture, they’re looking at the house.
 Others want to see the size of the room, so they get the general sense of how the furniture can fit in.
-I believe, as a photographer, in capturing your attention.
-I need you to stop scrolling through your computer and get focused on the picture and get drawn in.
+I believe, as a professional real estate photographer in Toronto, in capturing your attention I need you to stop scrolling through your computer and get focused on the picture and get drawn in.
 And once I can do that, I can show you the other parts of the house that I was able to capture.
 And that’s going to be with the furniture, the staging, things you can change.

 O: I meant like entry doors for example – these are things that would not change, these are not movable parts of the house, like furniture.
 People like to take a look at the details, especially when the house is upgraded or new and it’s worth showing.
 I believe that might interest them.

 M: Yes.
 But generally though, when real estate agent hires you to take pictures, usually it’s for photographing the whole room, for the whole property at the same time.
 When we shoot luxury homes, or homes that have a lot of details we can then focus, for an additional cost, on the details, like wall panels, light fixtures, front door entrance, whatever the case would be.
 We include that anyway when we do luxury homes.
 But for an everyday homes it’s not even required and agents don’t really want to pay for that.
 But I agree, it does help draw in certain people or keep them looking at the pictures.
 Because they see this and it breaks it up.